Proletcultist/The-Game-of-Life/docs/raw.md

 3. **readUInt**
  - Arguments: r0 - pointer to buffer's symbol
  - Gets a number from the buffer from the current symbol
+4. **readRules**
+ - Arguments: r0 - pointer to buffer's symbol
+ - Gets rules from the buffer from the current symbol

 General algorithm for parsing: